Christian Theodore Pedersen: Biography

-Pedersen resigned from H. Liebes Company in 1923 and went into business on his own account with the schooner Ottillie Fjord, which was refitted with an engine and operated as the motor schooner Nanuk in 1924 and 1925.
+Pedersen resigned from H. Liebes Company in 1923 and went into business on his own account with the schooner Ottilie Fjord, which was refitted with an engine and operated as the motor schooner Nanuk in 1924 and 1925.
 The business was incorporated as the Northern Whaling and Trading Company.
 A Canadian subsidiary, the Canalaska Trading Company, operated two small trading schooners with the goods transferred at Herschel Island.
 The company established trading posts throughout the Kitikmeot region of Canada.
 After 1925 the Nanuk was replaced by the larger Patterson, formerly a USCGS survey ship.
 The Nanuk was sold to the Swenson Fur Trading Company in 1927.
 Besides establishing fixed trading posts, Pederson developed a strategy of offering small schooners for trappers.
 These were built to order in California and carried to the arctic on the Patterson.
 The last of these schooners, North Star of Herschel Island, delivered in 1936, is now in private hands in Victoria, British Columbia.
 Canalaska was sold to the Hudson's Bay Company in 1936; Pedersen retired from the sea but continued to be involved in the fur trade as a business owner.
 Pedersen's trading voyage in 1935 was filmed by his son Ted and videotapes derived from that film are in the collection of the University of Alaska.
 That archive also has a substantial collection of Pedersen's business records.

 Pedersen was killed by intruders in his Pacifica, San Mateo County, California home on 20 June 1969.
 His wife was also beaten; she survived but sustained severe injuries and did not live independently again.
 Two escaped convicts found hiding on the premises were arrested in the crime.